Tools Support

 After De Minimis — What Changed for FBA Sellers

-The Section 321 de minimis exemption was eliminated for Chinese-origin goods in 2026.
-Previously, parcels under $800 could enter duty-free.
-That path is now closed.
+In 2026, the Section 321 de minimis exemption ended for goods made in China.
+Before, parcels under $800 could enter duty-free.
+That door is now shut.

-Every FBA shipment from China now requires a formal customs entry, HS classification, duty payment, and an importer of record.
-Even small test orders.
-The result: higher per-unit landed cost and stricter documentation for first-time shippers.
+Every FBA shipment from China now needs a formal customs entry, an HS classification, duty payment, and an importer of record.
+This applies even to small test orders.
+The result: higher landed cost per unit, and stricter paperwork for first-time shippers.

 Prep Center vs. Freight Forwarder — They Are Different

-This is one of the most common sources of confusion for new FBA sellers.
-A freight forwarder and a prep center perform completely different functions — and you almost always need both.
+This mix-up trips up most new FBA sellers.
+A freight forwarder and a prep center do completely different jobs.
+And you almost always need both.

-A freight forwarder (like Suaid Global) manages the physical movement of cargo: ocean booking, customs clearance, port handling, and delivery to the FC.
-They do not open your cartons, apply FNSKU labels, polybag individual units, or prepare bundles.
+A freight forwarder, like Suaid Global, moves your cargo.
+This covers ocean booking, customs clearance, port handling, and delivery to the FC.
+They do not open your cartons, add FNSKU labels, polybag your units, or build bundles.

-A prep center is a warehouse that receives your goods (from your supplier or from the port), performs product-level preparation per Amazon's requirements, reboxes and relabels at the carton level, and ships to the FC.
-Suaid Global connects clients to vetted prep centers through partner referrals — we are your single orchestrator, not the prep center itself.
+A prep center is a warehouse.
+It takes in your goods — from your supplier or the port — and preps each product to meet Amazon's rules.
+It reboxes and relabels at the carton level, then ships to the FC.
+Suaid Global connects clients to vetted prep centers through our partner network.
+We act as your single point of contact — we are not the prep center itself.

 • Freight forwarder does: ocean or air booking, export customs, US import customs, port drayage to FC or prep center